8 stops including the Top of Victoria!

 Altitude Gain: About 30 meters (100 feet)

 Difficulty: Easy (able to walk up short inclines comfortably - we've had folks in wheelchairs on tour with us).

 Required Equipment: Walking or running shoes (no sandals please).
 Light jacket depending on weather.

-Our 7th walking tour stop offers spectacular sea level views of Mount Baker to the east and the Olympic Mountains to the south.
+Our 6th walking tour stop offers spectacular sea level views of Mount Baker to the east and the Olympic Mountains to the south.
 There are many places to walk and explore, and its possible to see otters, seals, herons, and maybe even a sea lion.
 When the tide is out, the shoreline is even more amazing!

 Another short drive takes us through some of Victoria’s most exclusive neighbourhoods, towards our next walking tour stop where we will be immersed in a towering Douglas Fir forest (it smells amazing...), with some trees that are 350 years old.
 Last, but not least, we drive to the Top of Victoria.
 You’ll be treated to 360° vistas of the city, the Gulf and San Juan Islands, and the Strait of Juan de Fuca.
 On clear days you can see the B.C.
 Coastal Mountains near Vancouver, Mount Baker and the Olympic Mountains in Washington State, and maybe even the largest mountain in the Paciific Northwest - Mount Rainer - about 212 km (132 miles) away!